The Friends of the Midland Hotel

 Urban Splash image of the future hotel

-Urban Splash believes it is necessary to achieve a balance between preservation and the Midland having to meet the needs of a modern market.
-Thus the ground floor will be restored as closely as possible to the original but the bedrooms (much altered in the 1970's) will be brought up to the standard expected by 21st century guests.
+Urban Splash believed it was necessary to achieve a balance between preservation and the requirements of a modern clientele.
+Thus the ground floor of the hotel has been restored as closely as possible to the original but the bedrooms (much altered in the 1970's) have been brought up to the standard expected by 21st century guests.

-The existing, almost derelict, sun lounge has been demolished and is to be replaced by a lighter, glazed structure which will not obscure the building.
-At the present time there are plans for extra accommodation, as an addition, on the roof of the hotel.
+The old, almost derelict sun lounge was demolished and replaced by a lighter, glazed structure which will not obscure the building.
+Extra accommodation, in the form of six luxury suites, has been added on the roof of the hotel.

 Urban Splash image of the future hotel